 - (A) The Administrator of General Services shall establish an acquisition workforce training fund.
-The Administrator shall manage the fund through the Federal Acquisition Institute to support the training of the acquisition workforce of the executive agencies other than the Department of Defense.
-The Administrator shall consult with the Administrator for Federal Procurement Policy in managing the fund. - (B) There shall be credited to the acquisition workforce training fund 5 percent of the fees collected by executive agencies (other than the Department of Defense) under the following contracts: - (i) Governmentwide task and deliveryorder contracts entered into under sections 253h and 253i of this title. - (ii) Governmentwide contracts for the acquisition of information technology as defined in section 11101 of title 40 and multiagency acquisition contracts for such technology authorized by section 11314 of such title. - (iii) Multiple-award schedule contracts entered into by the Administrator of General Services. - (C) The head of an executive agency that administers a contract described in subparagraph (B) shall remit to the General Services Administration the amount required to be credited to the fund with respect to such contract at the end of each quarter of the fiscal year. - (D) The Administrator of General Services, through the Office of Federal Acquisition Pol-
+The Administrator shall manage the fund through the Federal Acquisition Institute to support the training of the acquisition workforce of the executive agencies, except as provided in subparagraph (D).
+The Administrator shall consult with the Administrator for Federal Procurement Policy in managing the fund. - (B) There shall be credited to the acquisition workforce training fund 5 percent of the fees collected by executive agencies (other than the Department of Defense) under the following contracts: - (i) Governmentwide task and deliveryorder contracts entered into under sections 253h and 253i of this title. - (ii) Governmentwide contracts for the acquisition of information technology as defined in section 11101 of title 40 and multiagency acquisition contracts for such technology authorized by section 11314 of such title. - (iii) Multiple-award schedule contracts entered into by the Administrator of General Services. - (C) The head of an executive agency that administers a contract described in subparagraph (B) shall remit to the General Services Administration the amount required to be credited to the fund with respect to such contract at the end of each quarter of the fiscal year. - (D) The Administrator of General Services shall transfer to the Secretary of Defense fees collected from the Department of Defense pursuant to subparagraph (B), to be used by the Defense Acquisition University for purposes of acquisition workforce training. - (E) The Administrator of General Services, through the Office of Federal Acquisition Policy, shall ensure that funds collected for training under this section are not used for any purpose other than the purpose specified in subparagraph (A).

-- icy, shall ensure that funds collected for training under this section are not used for any purpose other than the purpose specified in subparagraph (A). - (E) Amounts credited to the fund shall be in addition to funds requested and appropriated for education and training referred to in paragraph (1). - (F) Amounts credited to the fund shall remain available to be expended only in the fiscal year for which credited and the two succeeding fiscal years. - (G) This paragraph shall cease to be effective five years after November 24, 2003.
+- (F) Amounts credited to the fund shall be in addition to funds requested and appropriated for education and training referred to in paragraph (1). - (Ĝ) Amounts credited to the fund shall remain available to be expended only in the fiscal year for which credited and the two succeeding fiscal years. - (H) This paragraph shall cease to be effective five years after November 24, 2003.